 The C8 has several different options regarding operation.
 I’ll try to spell them out as clearly as possible.

 First of all, there’s just ONE tail button.
 So, as this would be seem obvious, apply a firm click to turn the light on and off.
 Once on, standard half-presses are needed to advance the modes from lowest to highest.
 What’s unique, is that you can also go in reverse.
 So to go back, one mode at a time, give the switch a holding press for about 1.5 seconds.
 Remember, a short press (anytime) advances forward.
 Obviously you can reverse as many times as needed.
 If moonlight is desired, you can reset to the beginning by doing a LONG press … about three seconds.

-Remember, Mode Memory is absent unless to enable it.
-So “moonlight” is always the default when switched on.
+Remember, Mode Memory is not available unless you enable it.
+Therefore “moonlight” is always the default when switched on.